July 21, 2025

 A self-proclaimed foodie, chef-owner Kelly’s quest for authentic Vietnamese cuisine in Manila led her to a surprising conclusion: many local versions of her homeland’s dishes tasted “weird” and far from the real deal.

-Filled with rustic wooden furniture, vintage shutter panels, retro posters, and old-school tiled floors, Old Saigon is a 28-seater restaurant that exude the vibe of a Saigon eatery.
+Filled with rustic wooden furniture, vintage shutter panels, retro posters, and old-school tiled floors, Old Saigon is a 28-seater restaurant that exude the vibe of a rustic Saigon eatery.
 Enamel bowls stacked on tables and vintage Vietnamese prints on the walls make the dining space feel curated and full of character.

 IMAGES from Old Saigon